Search features

 rich Email Email More info More Info

 ...ENGR 452.
 CAPSTONE DESIGN LABORATORY II.
 An advanced lab course requiring student teams to complete their group design project.
 Written reports and oral presentations are required.
 This course is designated Speaking Intensive (SI).
-Prerequisites: Senior standing in mechanical, electrical or appl...
+Prerequisites: Senior standing in Engineering or applied science ...

 BUSA 480 E - INTERNSHIP IN BUSINESS (2007-2008 Summer)